scaleway/serverless-scaleway-functions/README.md

       - func2.scaleway.com
 ```

+**Note** As your domain must have a record to your function hostname, you should deploy your function once to read it's hostname.
+Custom Domains confugurations will be available after the frist deploy.

 **Note:** Serverless Framework will consider the configuration file as the source of truth.

 If you create a domain with other tools (Scaleway's Console, CLI or API) you may refer created domain into your serverless